 |Job Title||Entry-Level (0-12 months)||Early Career (1-4 Years)||Mid Career (5-9 Years)||Experienced (10-19 Years)|

-Skills Gained in Ministry and Theology Programs
+Skills Gained With a Ministry and Theology Degree

 - Education and Training

 Many people attend church to learn more about their faith and how it applies to their daily lives.
 Pastors and other church leaders teach people what their denomination believes in, helping them actualize that belief in their homes, friendships, and workplaces.

 Pastors need outstanding communication skills to preach sermons in front of a congregation each week.
 Additionally, teachers speak in front of classes and executive directors give talks to their teams.
 Knowing how to craft and deliver a compelling and informative speech helps these professionals communicate their purpose and mission with clarity.

 Formal ministry takes place within organizational structures.
 Pastors, principals, presidents, and executive directors of Christian organizations need leadership skills in order to inspire their congregation and excel in these organizations.
 They must be able to articulate a compelling vision, urge people to get behind that vision, and oversee the activities and objects that help achieve an organization's mission.